The Virtual Financial Advisor

 The Client Value Proposition

-A virtual financial advisor can offer meaningful and significant value to clients.
+A virtual financial advisor can offer meaningful value to clients.

 The exponential advance of digital technologies has allowed financial advisors to work remotely while still providing personalized, face-to-face, financial advice to their clients.
 By working in this manner financial advisors are able to offer the same, if not better, financial advice while cutting their overhead expenses and “windshield” time.